-The undersigned, having duly received the Notice of Annual Meeting of Stockholders and the Proxy Statement, dated April 7, 2008, hereby appoints Joseph A. Boshart and Thomas C. Dircks as proxies (each with the power to act alone and with the power of substitution and revocation) to represent the undersigned and to vote, as designated below, all shares of Common Stock of Cross Country Healthcare, Inc. held of record by the undersigned on March 7, 2008, at the Annual Meeting of Stockholders to be held at 11:00 a.m.
-Eastern Time on Thursday, May 6, 2008 at the offices of Proskauer Rose LLP, 1585 Broadway, New York, New York 10036-8299 and at any adjournments or postponements thereof.
+The undersigned, having duly received the Notice of Annual Meeting of Stockholders and the Proxy Statement, dated March 26, 2009, hereby appoints Joseph A. Boshart and Thomas C. Dircks as proxies (each with the power to act alone and with the power of substitution and revocation) to represent the undersigned and to vote, as designated below, all shares of Common Stock of Cross Country Healthcare, Inc. held of record by the undersigned on March 5, 2009, at the Annual Meeting of Stockholders to be held at 11:00 a.m.
+Eastern Time on Tuesday, May 5, 2009 at the offices of Proskauer Rose LLP, 1585 Broadway, New York, New York 10036-8299 and at any adjournments or postponements thereof.
 The undersigned hereby revokes any previous proxies with respect to the matters covered by this Proxy.

-CROSS COUNTRY HEALTHCARE, INC.'S BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE FOLLOWING PROPOSALS 1.
-PROPOSAL TO ELECT SEVEN DIRECTORS WITHHOLD AUTHORITY FOR all nominees listed below TERMS EXPIRING AT THE 2009 ANNUAL MEETING. (except as marked to the contrary) \Box to vote for all nominees listed below \Box Joseph A. Boshart, Emil Hensel, W. Larry Cash, C. Taylor Cole, Jr., Thomas C. Dircks, Gale Fitzgerald and Joseph Trunfio INSTRUCTION: To withhold authority to vote for any individual, write that nominee's name on the space provided below.
-2. PROPOSAL TO APPROVE AND RATIFY THE APPOINTMENT OF ERNST & YOUNG LLP AS INDEPENDENT REGISTERED ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2008. □ FOR □ AGAINST □ ABSTAIN 3.
-IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING.
-(See reverse side) THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED ON THE PROXY BY THE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR ELECTION OF ALL NOMINEES FOR DIRECTOR LISTED IN PROPOSAL 1 AND "FOR" PROPOSAL 2.
-Dated: ,2008 Signature Signature MATERIALS ELECTION As of July 1, 2007, SEC rules permit companies to send Please sign exactly as names appear on this Proxy.
-Where shares are held by joint tenants, both should sign.
-If signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
-If a corporation, please sign in full corporate name by president or other authorized person.
-If a partnership, you a notice that proxy information is available on the Internet, instead of mailing you a complete set of materials.
-Check the box to the right if you want to receive a complete set of future proxy materials by mail, at no cost to you.
-If please sign in partnership name by an authorized person.
+CROSS COUNTRY HEALTHCARE, INC.'S BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE FOLLOWING PROPOSALS

-PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY PROMPTLY USING THE ENCLOSED ENVELOPE.
+PROPOSAL TO ELECT SEVEN DIRECTORS TERMS EXPIRING AT THE 2010 ANNUAL MEETING. ll nominees listed below as marked to the contrary) WITHHOLD AUTHORITY to vote for all nominees listed below □ omas C. Dircks, Gale Fitzgerald and Joseph T that nominee's name on the space provided b PROPOSAL TO APPROVE AND RATIFY THE APPOINTMENT OF E RNST & YOUNG LLP AS INDE PENDENT RE GISTERED PUBLIC ACCOUNTING FIRM I FOR THE FISCAL YEAR ENDING DECEMBE ER 31, 2009. □ FOR □ A GAINST ☐ ABSTAIN IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VO TE UPON SUCH OTHER BUSI NESS AS MAY PROPERLY COME BEFORE THE MEETI NG.
+(See reverse side) THIS PROXY, WHEN PROPERLY EXECUTED CTOR LISTED IN PROPOSAL 1 AND "FOR" PROPOSAL L BE VOTE Dated: , 2009 Signature Signature MATERIALS ELECTION - SEC rules permit companies to send you a notice that proxy information is availa Internet, instead of mailing you a complete: Check the box to the right if you want to rec set of future proxy materials by mail, at no you do not take action you may receive only set of materials. ceive a complete cost to you.
+If signing as attor ney, executor, administrator, trustee or guardian, porate name by president or other authorized pers ares are held by joint tenants, both should sign.
+If please give full title as such.
+If a corporation, please son.
+If a partnership, please sign in partnership name you do not take action you may receive only , a rouce.
+PLEASE MA ENVELOPE.
+RK, SIGN, DATE AND RETURN THIS PI ROXY PROMPTLY USING THE ENCLOSED